quangnd159/dangquang.xyz/content/m/ielts.md

 - **Passage 3**: Honeybees in trouble - can native bees fill the gap?
 - **My performance**: Good (had 13 minutes left to review every answer)
 - **Predicted score**: 9.0

+#### WHAT I DID

+Again, understanding everything helps.
+But I did apply some strategies to complete the test faster.
+Here are two key strategies I used:

+1. **I always deal with easier questions first.** For example, I always work on gapfill (cloze) questions first.
+Those are easy, because you have so many clues: the job is to find a word (or words) from the text that fits into the question in terms of both grammar and meaning.
+What could be easier than that?
+And also, because of this strategy, I would always do "Matching information" last.
+Sometimes I can even get an answer from memory!
+2. **I know where to find the answer.** About half of the question types in reading share this feature: the questions are in the same order as the information in the text.
+This means that I would usually pick a question that contains an easy-to-scan keyword, find it, and answer it.
+Say it is question 6, I know I would have to read down to find the answer to question 7.
+And better yet, if I have found my answers to question 6 and 8, I know for sure the answer to question 7 must be in the text in between.
+You cannot miss it.

+   By the way, these question types are:

+   - Multiple choice type 1 (A, B, C, D)
+   - TRUE - FALSE - NOT GIVEN
+   - YES - NO - NOT GIVEN
+   - Matching sentence endings
+   - Sentence completion
+   - Short-answer questions

 ### Writing